itssmitgabani/travel-buddy/README.md

 > if server not responding please wait a while or try again after 2-3 minutes

 <br>
-you can also access my source code.
+you can also access source code.